 Health benefits of White Tea

-White tea can also help reduce inflammation and redness caused by dandruff and eczema as it has anti-inflammatory properties.
-Additionally, it can help with psoriasis and rosacea because its EGCG content triggers the production of new skin cells.
+The tea can help reduce inflammation and redness caused by dandruff and eczema.
+It can also help with psoriasis and rosacea because its EGCG content triggers the production of new skin cells.

 The Bottom Line